 Start with low-impact exercises

 Moving your body is essential, especially if you suffer from joint pain.
 However, it can be tough to do this if your body does not feel good.
 To get your joints and muscles moving, start with slower, low-impact activities such as water aerobics, biking, or walking.

-They say, "You are what you eat."
-Diet can play a significant role in your thyroid health, especially if you have Hashimoto's.
-People with autoimmune diseases may experience a worsening of symptoms if they eat foods that trigger inflammation.
+Diet plays a significant role in your thyroid health, especially if you have Hashimoto's thyroiditis.
+People with autoimmune diseases may experience a worsening of symptoms if they eat foods that trigger inflammation and elevate their TPO antibodies.
 Consider trying a thyroid-friendly diet to reduce the severity of your thyroid symptoms, as well as to maintain a healthy weight.

 Moving your sore joints is already hard enough, but if you are tired, it can make exercise feel like an impossible feat.
-Exercise can help you feel more energized, so focus on getting a sufficient amount of sleep to help you get moving.
+Exercise can help you feel more energized, so focus on getting enough quality sleep to help you get moving.

 People with hypothyroidism can suffer from weight gain because of a slowed metabolism.
 However, joint pain can also contribute to weight gain because it can be painful to exercise.
 Indeed, it is a vicious cycle because weight gain causes more stress, and therefore pain, on the joints.

-Hypothyroidism is easily treatable in almost everyone.
-Optimizing your thyroid levels with thyroid hormone replacement medication is usually the first step in minimizing symptoms like joint pain.
-Work with a trustworthy doctor who can assess your symptoms, medical history, and lab results to determine the best treatment plan for you.
+Hypothyroidism is typically treatable with thyroid hormone replacement medication is usually the first step in minimizing symptoms like joint pain.
+Work with a trustworthy healthcare team and thyroid doctor who can assess your symptoms, medical history, and lab results to determine the best thyroid treatment plan for you.